JunctionBoxca/junctionboxca.github.com/_posts/2018-01-04-clojure-class-prefetching.md

 ----------

 So after all of this fanfare what impact does it have on Clojure start-up?
-Well it's not earth shattering but the typical speed-up is around 50ms (5%).
+Well it's not earth shattering but the median speed-up is around 40ms (4%).
 This could be further improved by combining the existing `run()` method with a queue.
 This would allow for more dynamic behaviour in the prefetch thread.
-The 50ms isn't huge but when combined with conditional loading of the server that's a 10% improvement in start-up latency.
-Without the outlined improvement it has diminishing value in relative impact as the user code expands beyond a simple prn expression.
+The 40ms isn't huge but when combined with conditional loading of the server that's a 9% improvement in start-up latency.
+Without dynamic fetching the improvement doesn't scale as the users code base grows.

 There's a core tradeoff in this optimisation which is that the speculative execution and loading of classes where not immediately required could steal